vuongducphuong/documentation/content/applications/services/helpdesk/overview/help_center.rst

 When activated, a new field labeled :guilabel:`Forums` appears beneath.

 Click the empty :guilabel:`Forums` field to reveal a drop-down menu.
 By default, there is only one option to begin with, labeled :guilabel:`Help`.
-That is the option Odoo automatically created when the :guilabel:`Community Forums` feature was enabled.
+That is the option Leansoft automatically created when the :guilabel:`Community Forums` feature was enabled.
 Select :guilabel:`Help` from the drop-down menu to enable that forum.